Davidson takes over at Brattleboro Boys & Girls Club

 BRATTLEBORO >> The Boys & Girls Club of Brattleboro has selected Ricky Davidson to be the organization's next Executive Director.
 Davidson's appointment culminates a five-month national search process.

 Davidson is well-known in southeastern Vermont for his civic service and especially his commitment to the well-being of young people.
 A graduate of Franklin Pierce College in Rindge, N.H., Davidson began his career locally in 1995 at the Brattleboro Retreat where he managed an adolescent residential unit and where he later managed programs at the Retreat's Tower Alternative School.
 In 2004, Davidson began working for Planned Parenthood of Northern New England as a trained health educator, a position which he held for four years.
 During that time, he also began working at the Boys & Girls Club of Brattleboro as Teen Services Director.
 Since then, Davidson has taken on greater roles within the organization, advancing to director of operations at the Club's main site on Flat Street, and most recently as interim executive director.
+Under his interim leadership, the Club restructured its summer camp offerings to serve more young people and instituted several new after-school initiatives, including "Kids Club" which opened this fall as a licensed after-school program for children ages 6 to 10.

 "Within all of my experiences there is one over-arching theme and that is to help young people achieve all they can and see that the world has a place for them," said Davidson.
 His vision is for the Boys & Girls Club of Brattleboro to be "on the cutting edge of youth development, not just locally but nationally."